ikappaki/scittlets/README.md

   Use `--list` (or `-l`) to list available templates instead of creating an app.

+- `add <html> [scittlets..]`

+  Add SCITTLETS dependencies to the target HTML file, or list them if none are provided.

 - `update <path> [scittlet..]`

   Update all scittlet dependencies in the HTML file at PATH using the latest catalog, or only those SCITTLETS if specified.